Living foresight space

 The Czech automotive industry faces a structural crossroads: transitioning from a low-margin internal combustion assembly shop to either a globally competitive battery-and-software hub or a stranded industrial relic of the 20th century.

-Highest probability scenario: The Rust Belt Relay (30%)
+Highest probability scenario: The Boutique Engineering Lab (65%)

 In this scenario, Czechia fails to achieve the economies of scale needed for mass-market EV production, with gigafactory projects stalling due to high energy costs.
 However, the nation successfully leverages its engineering heritage to become a global hub for high-end R&D and specialized software services.
 The industry shifts from employing 500,000 assembly workers to 150,000 high-value engineers and developers.
 Profit is generated through intellectual property licensing and specialized systems integration for premium global brands rather than vehicle volume.